 What about packaging?

-If your works require specific packaging, please include this information in your proposal.
+If your works requires specific packaging, please include this information in your proposal.
 Staff will be available to discuss your packaging requirements on successful application to the project.

 How much should I price the work for?